neondatabase/website/content/docs/introduction/billing.md

 - The _Autoscaling_ feature, which allows you to set a minimum and maximum compute size.
 Compute size automatically scales up and down between these boundaries based on workload.

 <Admonition type="note">
 Neon uses a small amount of _Compute time_, included in your billed amount, to perform a periodic check to ensure that your computes can start and read and write data.
+See [Availability Checker](/docs/reference/glossary#availability-checker) for more information.
 </Admonition>

 The _Compute time_ cost calculation is as follows: